 This story was submitted to Love What Matters by Lauren Tyrrell of Melbourne, Australia.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Be sure to subscribe to our best love stories here.

 SHARE this story on Facebook to encourage other families to keep up with their routine eye exams.